#SoMe for the Busy Physician

 Social media provides us the opportunity to connect with our colleagues at all levels and all over the world.
 But social media is not without its caveats: It’s important to have regulators.
 Having senior-level practicing physicians in different arenas — academic, clinical and so on — to be on Twitter and help control the dissemination of knowledge and increase awareness and adjudicate is vital.

 As fellows and early-career physicians, we are engaging at a different level, and it’s very much about awareness, learning, asking questions, stimulating our minds and seeing things that we maybe wouldn’t see at our institutions.
 We want to follow great resources.

 Imagine if we could engage more in all domains in this media space, where we could have better access and better care for our patients and the cardiology community.

 - For more information:

-- M. Chadi Alraies, MD, is an interventional cardiology fellow at Wayne State University, Detroit Heart Hospital.
+- M. Chadi Alraies, MD, interventional cardiology fellow at Wayne State University, Detroit Heart Hospital.
 He can be reached at firstname.lastname@example.org and @chadialraies on Twitter.

 - Sheila Sahni, MD, is an interventional cardiologist and the director of the Women’s Heart Program at Garden State Heart Center in Clark, New Jersey.
 She can be reached at email@example.com and @DrSheilaSahni on Twitter.